lionas32/python-2048/README.md

 The python version used during development is 3.9.7

 Start the game with `python3 main.py`.
+I recommend zooming in quite a bit before starting.

-## Further Ideas
+## Remaining work

-The plan is to later clean up the project structure and provide a `setup.py` file.
-This will allow for simple installation of the project as a module.
-With this, we can start the game from any directory in the terminal.
+- Update the folder structure.
+- Update the screenshot (we got highscores now woo).